HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

     "answer": "The .zip format is a compressed file format that groups multiple files into a single archive, with the files inside the archive appearing as if they were not compressed."
 }
 ```
 This is a native Python data structure.
 It's easy to work with in Python code but isn't as easily interchangeable with other programming languages.
+A more exchangeable format is:

 2. JSON (JavaScript Object Notation):
 ```python
 example_json_string = '{"topic": "zip format", "citations": [{"citation_number": 1, "source": "https://example.com"}], "answer": "The .zip format is a compressed file format that groups multiple files into a single archive, with the files inside the archive appearing as if they were not compressed."}'
 ```
-JSON is a lightweight data interchange format that is easy for humans to read and write and easy for machines to parse and generate.
+JSON easy for humans to read and write, and easy for machines to parse and generate.
 It's language-independent and widely used for API responses and configuration files.
+Finally, a more human-friendly format is:

 3. YAML (YAML Ain't Markup Language):
 ```python